Quantum field theory on curved manifolds: The Schwinger effect on manifolds

 Seeing the $\hbar$-dependence\footnote{Our assumption here is that $\dot{\Delta}$ does not generate an additional factor of $\hbar$ or $1/\hbar$ in the equation\cite{Enomoto:2020xlf, Enomoto:2021hfv}. }, the Stokes lines of the above equation coincide with the simple equation\cite{EWKB:text, ExactWKB:textbook}

-When $\Delta(t)=\lambda t$ and $D(t)=D_0$, the above equation is a well-known problem of quantum mechanics (i.e, scattering by an inverted quadratic potential).
+where $V(t)\equiv -(|\Delta|^2+D^2)$ is called a ``potential'' of the ``Schrodinger equation''.
+When $\Delta(t)=\lambda t$ and $D(t)=D_0$, the above equation is similar to a well-known problem of quantum mechanics (i.e, the scattering by an inverted quadratic potential).
+The solutions of $|\Delta(t)|^2+D(t)^2=0$ are called ``turning points''.
+The main difference between the analysis using the exact WKB and the conventional analysis is that the local analysis in the vicinity of the Stokes line is mathematically well defined in the exact WKB.
+This distinguishing property of the exact WKB is the most important when considering local analysis.

 There are a few things to be considered with care when using this equation for solving the Schwinger effect.
-The first and the most important is the definition of the vacuum.
+The first and the most important is the definition of the local vacuum.
 In the usual analysis of a constant electric field, one will find a scattering problem by an quadratic potential, where the two vacuum states (in and out states at $t=-\infty$ and $t=+\infty$ where the electric field is supposed to disappear) are defined as asymptotic states.
 Then, the Stokes phenomenon is assumed to occur between the two vacuum states.
 In this case, the gauge symmetry is used to explain the arbitrariness of positioning the top of the potential hill.
 However, as already explained, tangent spaces are naturally introduced in manifolds, and these tangent spaces have the property for defining the local vacuum states.
-Therefore, instead of losing the locality of the analysis by assuming the vacuum states at far away, we try to solve the problem by defining the vacuum on the tangent space.
-By definition, a feature of the tangent space is that the connection is zero in the space.
-This feature must be realized on the manifold at the point of contact.
-This is also a simple consequence of the local trivialization.
-This means that the gauge symmetry of each $U_i$ must be used carefully to make the connection vanish at the point.
-This makes the top of the quadratic potential coincide with the tangent space, as is illustrated in Fig.\ref{fig_fig1}.
+Therefore, instead of losing the locality of the analysis by assuming the vacuum states at far away, we try to solve the problem by defining the vacuum in the tangent space.
+As we have already mentioned, a feature of the tangent space is that the curvatur is zero in the space, and the connection must vanish at the point of contact.
+This is also a simple consequence of the local trivialization we have described above.
+This means that the gauge symmetry of each $U_i\in M$ must be used carefully to make the connection vanish at the point.
+Although it may not be trivial, one can see from the equation that this makes the top of the quadratic potential coincide with the tangent space {\it in each $U_i$}, as is illustrated in Fig.\ref{fig_fig1}.